Four Takeaways from Jamstack Conf Virtual 2020

 Interesting twitter thread from Sarah Drasner on it.:

 It's great to see the ecosystem growing and the pace of innovation (Oh yeah Netlify also announced general availability of their Build Plugins).
-It's clear that headless CMS are central to the stack, fully half of the 14 event sponsors were CMS.
+It's clear that headless CMS are central to the stack, fully half of the 14 event sponsors were CMS and it will be important for brands to have a headless CMS for Jamstack going forward.
 I'm happy and proud that we participated as an event sponsor this year.
 Given the Jamstack growth in the enterprise space it feels completely relevant.
 It was fun to meet attendees at the Magnolia virtual 'Expo Booth', and in the 'Great Authoring Experience for Static Sites' workshop.
 And it was a pleasure to work with the responsive and professional conference organization team.

 If you are curious about the topic of visual WYSIWYG page building for static sites, please have a look at our Jamstack page.

 About the workshop, I do wish it could have been in person.
 While the hopin.to event platformh got the job done, I'm daydreaming about better remote teaching tools, maybe using VR.
 For example, it was hard to organize group work sessions in the workshop.
 However, even once Covid settles down, it's so cool to be able to do a workshop with people spread across countries and continents.